 OpenACC is a programming model designed to help scientists and developers to start with GPUs faster and be more efficient by maintaining a single code source for multiple platforms.
-Come join OpenACC experts to ask about how to start accelerating your code on GPUs, continue optimizing your GPU code, start teaching OpenACC, host or participate in a hackathon, and more.
+OpenACC experts discuss how to start accelerating your code on GPUs, continue optimizing your GPU code, start teaching OpenACC, host or participate in a hackathon, and more.

 Richard Loft, Director of Technology Development, Computational and Information Systems Laboratory, National Center for Atmospheric Research